Erico-droid/react-lights-out-game/README.md

 ## Project Done by Erico-Droid

-## A very fun and simple react app running for the lights out game that was porpular in the 80s
+## A very fun and simple react app running for the lights out game that was popular in the 80s